 - Oil for deep frying

-- Heat oil for deep frying, it should be 375 F, though I don’t check the temperature.
+- Heat oil for deep frying, it should be around 375 F. I do not measure the temperature.

 - Drop shrimp into hot oil.
 Don’t overcrowd the pan.
 If the pan is crowded or if oil is not hot enough, the batter coating could fall off the shrimp.
 Depending on the size of the pan, fry the shrimp in 2 - 3 batches.

-- Remove from oil, put on paper towel to drain the oil.
+- Remove from oil, drain a paper towel.
 Fry remaining shrimp.

-- Serve with green chutney.
-We ate it as is.
+- Serve with green chutney or as is.

 themadscientistskitchen says